 - up to 10 years from the start of the project

-- an additional 5 years after that, to draw on any C*ERP remaining in the pooled cost allowance
+- and an additional 5 years after, to draw on any C*ERP remaining in the pooled cost allowance

-We determine the length of the benefit period at the time of application.
-It is based on assessment of existing development in the same resource in the project’s vicinity.
+The length of the benefit period is determined at the time of application and is based on assessment of existing development in the same resource in the project’s vicinity.

 Projects with very little existing activity nearby will receive the longest benefit period.